dmedlin87/codex-azazel/README.md

-# Codex Azazel 3 BCE (Before Canon / Biblical Character Engine)
+# Codex Azazel: BCE (Biblical Character Engine)

 ## Overview

-Codex Azazel 3 BCE is a small Python library for modeling New Testament characters and events as structured data.
+Codex Azazel's BCE (Biblical Character Engine) is a small Python library for modeling New Testament characters and events as structured data, currently focused on biblical characters; "Before Canon Engine" is a possible future specialization for broader pre-canonical corpora.
 It represents per-source profiles (Mark, Matthew, Luke, John, undisputed Paul, Acts, etc.) so that you can compare portrayals, trace contradictions, and support historical-critical analysis.

 All core data lives in JSON (`bce/data/characters`, `bce/data/events`), and the Python API is designed to be simple, pure, and AI-friendly.